 "The key for me is not to take myself or my work too seriously, just have fun creating and experiment and ignore any criticism and keep your feet on the ground, otherwise it gets too complicated and it ruins your creativity, I create artwork for other people to enjoy and I don't attempt to save the world with a message that I don't truly believe.
 I donate to charities instead through the sale of my artwork who really do know how to make a difference" - JJ Adams 2015

-JJ Adams is a new media and mixed media artist from South West England and Cape Town, South Africa currently living and working in South London.
+JJ Adams is a new media and mixed media artist from South West England and Cape Town, South Africa.

 "JJ Adams is the Frank Zappa of the UK Fine Art scene.
 I no longer walk past a gallery without looking in, he's taken icons and buildings we know so well and added a drop of his own brand of LSD".